 The Nahnek River, in Katmai National Park, Alaska, can be viewed all year round through a live webcam.
 See if you can catch salmon rippling on the water.

 Are you a bear lover?
 Well, the Katmai Bear cams — six of them to be exact — are your go to on our list.
-My personal favorite is the Brooks Falls cam where you can watch bears go fishing for their daily meals in Katmai National Park, Alaska.
-If bears are hibernating, you may catch a highlights reel.
-But if you're lucky, you might even catch a mama bear teaching her cubs some survival lessons.
-You can also gaze at live footage of the Nahnek River in Alaska, where you can occasionally catch salmon swimming up stream and maybe a whale.
+My personal favorite — although not live — is the Brooks Falls cam where you can watch bears go fishing for their daily meals in Katmai National Park, Alaska.
+You can watch live footage of Dumpling Mountain in Katmai National Park in Alaska, which if you time it right, will let you gaze on bright pink sunrises — a meditative moment made perfect.

 These webcams can help you get an idea of what you might see if you trek to one of these majestic sites this summer, or on National Park Day.
 They're certainly worth bookmarking if your summer plans don't include any big travel this year — or you just need a moment to breathe at work.